cman81/pokemon-pack-maker/KANBAN.md

 # Kanban

 ## To Do
-- show letters in CAPS instead of lower-case
 - change to another random card in the typing game
 - organize collection by rarity
 - organize collection by type: pokemon, trainer, energy